sarafinmahtab/MathJsWrapper/README.md

 # MathJs Wrapper
 A wrapper of the mathjs.org (https://mathjs.org/) JavaScript library for Android to evaluate math expressions.

+This project is based on *MathJs-Android*(https://github.com/niltonvasques/mathjs-android).
+But it is up-to-date with additional features such as `math.eval(expression, scope)` and `math.traverse()` which returns the list of specified node.

 ## Dependency
 Choose your dependency to use this library.